ARM-software/psa-api/doc/crypto/overview/functionality.rst

 For each type of cryptographic operation, the API can include:

 *   One or more *single-part* functions, which perform a whole operation in a single function call.
 For example, compute, verify, encrypt or decrypt.
+See :secref:`single-part-functions`.

-*   A *multi-part operation* --- which is a series of functions that work with a stored operation state.
+*   A *multi-part operation* --- which is a set of functions that work with a stored operation state.
+This provides more control over operation configuration, piecewise processing of large input data, or handling for multi-step processes.
+See :secref:`multi-part-operations`.

+.. _single-part-functions:

 Single-part Functions
 ~~~~~~~~~~~~~~~~~~~~~

 Single-part functions are APIs that implement the cryptographic operation in a single function call.
 This is the easiest API to use when all of the inputs and outputs fit into the application memory.

+Single-part functions do not meet the needs of all use cases:

-Some use cases involve messages that are too large to be assembled in memory, or require non-default configuration of the algorithm.
+*   Some use cases involve messages that are too large to be assembled in memory, or require non-default configuration of the algorithm.
 These use cases require the use of a `multi-part operation <multi-part-operations>`.

 .. _multi-part-operations: